iamkroot/trakt-scrobbler/README.md

 3. Run `pip install pipenv` to install pipenv in your system.
 4. Depending on your OS, proceed as follows:
 	+ **Linux**<br>
 		At the root of cloned project directory, run `scripts/linux-install-service.sh`.
-This will copy the files to `~/.local/trakt_scrobbler`, create the virtualenv, and also enable the startup service (needs sudo for last part).
+This will copy the files to `~/.local/trakt-scrobbler`, create the virtualenv, and also enable the startup service.

 	+ **Windows**<br>
 		At the root of cloned project directory, run `scripts\windows-install.bat`.
 This will copy the files to `%APPDATA%\trakt_scrobbler` directory, create the virtualenv, and also enable the startup service.